Benefits of the Agreement on Internal Trade

 Ensuring provincial/territorial government policies and practices do not create obstacles to trade.

 - Legitimate objectives

-Making sure that all territorial/provincial non-trade goals which may cause some alteration from the above guidelines to have a minimal unfavorable impact on the interprovincial trade.
+Ensuring provincial/territorial non-trade objectives which may cause some deviation from the above guidelines have a minimal adverse impact on interprovincial trade.

-Making the base to eliminate trade barriers that can be caused by the differences in regulations and standards across Canada.
+Providing the basis for eliminating trade barriers caused by differences in standards and regulations across Canada.

-The AIT is focused on reducing the trade barriers that appear in eleven specific sectors:
+The AIT focuses on reducing trade barriers within eleven specific sectors:

-Elimination of all preferences on the local prices, unfair registration requirements, biased technical specifications, and other practices that are discriminatory for suppliers that are non-resident in order to ensure equal access to procurement for all interested Canadian suppliers.
+Eliminating local price preferences, biased technical specifications, unfair registration requirements and other discriminatory practices for non-resident suppliers in order to ensure equal access to procurement for all interested Canadian suppliers.

 Ensuring Canadian businesses can make investment decisions based on market conditions by eliminating barriers to investment based on head-office location, prohibiting local content and purchasing conditions, reducing local residency requirements and standardizing corporate registration requirements.